raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 INACTIVITY TIMEOUT:
 : the inactivity timeout for the current DSO session, specified as a 32-bit word in network (big endian) order in units of milliseconds.
-This is the timeout at which the client MUST close an inactive DSO session.
+This is the timeout at which the client MUST begin closing an inactive DSO session.
+The inactivity timeout can be any value of the server's choosing.
-If the client does not gracefully close an inactive DSO session, then after twice this interval the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).
+If the client does not gracefully close an inactive DSO session, then after twice this interval, or five seconds, whichever is greater, the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).

 KEEPALIVE INTERVAL:
 : the keepalive interval for the current DSO session, specified as a 32-bit word in network (big endian) order in units of milliseconds.
 This is the interval at which a client MUST generate keepalive traffic to maintain connection state.
+The keepalive interval MUST NOT be less than ten seconds.
-If the client does not generate the necessary keepalive traffic, then after twice this interval the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).
+If the client does not generate the mandated keepalive traffic, then after twice this interval the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).
+Since the minimum allowed keepalive interval is ten seconds, the minimum time at which a server will forcibly disconnect a client for failing to generate the mandated keepalive traffic is twenty seconds.

 In a client-initiated DSO Keepalive message, the Session Timeouts contain the client's requested values.